 - If a member has a dual fuel heating system, they can add an electric water heater to the dual fuel panel for additional savings on your water heating costs.

 - Today’s electric grid is ‘greener’ than ever, so by using electric heat, you reduce your carbon footprint more than you can with propane or natural gas.

 Here's How It Works:

 - The member receives a junction box from the Cooperative that their electrician wires outside of the house.
-At this time, the electrician will also wire in the dual fuel panel, the meter socket, and any necessary control wiring.
+The electrician will also wire in a meter socket and electrical panel if needed.

 - PEC then installs a receiver onto the junction box.
 When a peak energy alert occurs, the receiver gets a signal to go into an energy management event.

 - During the event, the receiver will cause the main electric heating to turn off.
 The Member's system will then switch to the backup heating source.